rapp-project/rapp-platform-scripts/README.md

 The ```rapp_scripts``` folder contains scripts necessary for operations related to the RAPP Platform.
 The scripts are divided into four folders:

-## backup

-The following scripts are offered:
-- ```dumpRAPPMysqlDatabase.sh```: Dumps the RAPP MySQL database in a .sql file
-- ```importRAPPMysqlDatabase.sh```: Imports the RAPP MySQL database from a .sql file
-- ```dumpRAPPOntology.sh```: Dumps the RAPP ontology in an .owl file
-- ```importRAPPOntology.sh```: Imports the RAPP ontology from an .owl file

-## continuous_integration

-This folder contains the Travis script, used to support continuous integration of the RAPP Platform.
-The RAPP Platform Travis page is located [here](https://travis-ci.org/rapp-project/rapp-platform).
-For every push performed in rapp-platform Travis:
-- Checks the clean_install script
-- Builds the rapp-platform repository
-- Runs the unit, functional and integration tests
-- Creates the code documentation and uploads it [online](http://rapp-project.github.io/rapp-platform/documentation.html)

 ## deploy

 There are two files aimed for deployment: